doitalldev/my-notes/aws-prep/aws-certified-dev-associate.md

 #### Global

 On premise means more latency for customers further away.
 With cloud, your application can be hosted on servers in a closer location to the end user, there is also the added benefit of increased redundancy.

+# Understanding the core services of AWS

+The main services that people tend to use with AWS are:
+-   EC2
+-   S3
+-   RDS
+-   Route53

+## EC2 - Elastic Compute Cloud
+### What can you do with it?

+-   Run applications
+-   Virtual desktop
+-   3rd party software
+-   Computing in general

+It is computing services operating in remote data servers around the world.